WillBao33/Cartoonifier/README.md

-# Cartoonifier
+# Fine Art Portrait
-This is the official github repo of Cartoonifier.
+This is the official github repo of Fine Art Portrait.

-Cartoonifier is an application that cartoonizes the person in an image:
+Fine Art Portrait is an application that turns a photographic portrait into a fine art portrait:

 <img src=./cartoon.png width="100%" height="100%">